Nvidia shows off amazing real-time ray tracing demos on GeForce RTX 2060

 “I think Turing turned out pretty well,” Huang said.

 The RTX 2060 is 60 percent faster on current titles than the prior-generation GTX 1060, NVIDIA’s most popular GPU, and beats the gameplay of the GeForce GTX 1070 Ti.
+Nvidia said more than 40 laptops are coming with RTX series graphics chips.

 The real-time ray-tracing technology enables some incredibly realistic effects, like the reflections on a car in the recent Battlefield V video game from Electronic Arts.
 But not many games are taking advantage of it yet.